Dispute NYC parking tickets for free in just a few minutes

 - Conflicting regulations in the spot where you were parked

 Even if none of these factors are applicable, many states will reduce the fine even if you are at fault if you dispute it.
-Using DoNotPay is worth the 120 seconds to get your fine reduced.
+Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.

-Can DoNotPay help me contest and beat citations from private parking companies?
+Can DoNotPay help me not pay NYC parking tickets from private parking companies?

 Yes, DoNotPay will not only help you fight parking tickets you receive from the government but also tickets from any private parking company, including: